open-medicine-initiative/org/articles-of-association/en/README.md

     to be voted on (agenda), the date of the meeting and details on who will be chairing the meeting and taking the minutes.

-4. Extraordinary meetings generally take place online.
+4. Extraordinary meetings generally take place online (**Virtual Meeting of Members**).
 An additional application to hold a physical meeting can be submitted, likewise online, up to one week before the scheduled date of the meeting.
 If this application is supported by a simple majority, a physical